liu798675179/Basic_Expression_Parser/README.md

 This is a basic expression parser and evaluation program.

-Support greater than 10 and floating point.
+Support greater than 10, floating and negative.